debops/debops/docs/defaults-detailed.rst

   Whether the module should be ``present`` or ``absent`` in the :file:`conf-available` directory.

 ``type``
   Optional, string.
-Specify name of the template to use to generate the virtual host configuration.
-Templates can extend other templates.
+  Refer to the following subsections for the supported type.

 Type: raw